a8977338/dfpadsenseoptimiser/_posts/2011-10-27-0_ProblemsSettingUpDfp.md

 > Unauthorized access
 > We apologize for the inconvenience, but you are not authorized to visit this page.
 If you believe this is an error, please contact your account manager.

-My guess is that for some reason Google Apps accounts do not work with DFP but apart from a fast but not helping support email I got no idea what happened.
-Accoring to the email there is no DFP account created..
+My guess was that for some reason Google Apps accounts do not work with DFP but apart from a fast but not helping support email I got no idea what happened.
+Accoring to the email there is no DFP account created.

+By now I tried with a "genuine" Google Account and it's not working either.
+So I contacted Googles support and am now waiting for a response.